Phase Transitions for Sparse Random Sets Under Linear Forms: Introduction

-The asymptotic formulae that we derive in Theorem \ref{thm:Z_linear_forms}(ii) involve the density of the Irwin-Hall distribution of order $h$ (e.g., see \cite{feller1991introduction, laplace1814theorie}), which is the distribution for the sum of $h$ independent random variables uniformly distributed on $[0,1]$.
+The asymptotic formulae that we derive in \cref{thm:Z_linear_forms_ii}, which characterize the critical window for our global threshold picture, involve the density of the Irwin-Hall distribution of order $h$ (e.g., see \cite{feller1991introduction, laplace1814theorie}).
+This is the distribution of the sum of $h$ independent random variables uniformly distributed on $[0,1]$.
 We denote the density of the Irwin-Hall distribution of order $h$ at a real number $x$ by $\IH_h(x)$.
-Letting $x_+ := \max\{0, x\}$ denote the positive part of the real number $x$, this density is given by
+Letting $x_+ := \max\{0, x\}$ denote the positive part of the real number $x$, this density is given for $h \geq 2$ by